212 Schaefer Hall

 Joined St. Mary's College of Maryland: 2002

-Courses I teach regularly at St. Mary’s include: Animal Behavior, Molecular Evolution, Tropical Biology, Ecology & Evolution, and Principles of Biology Lab.
+Courses I teach regularly at St. Mary’s include: Animal Behavior, Ecology & Evolution, Molecular Evolution, and Tropical Biology.
+I teach several other courses less regularly.

 My primary research interests are in animal behavior and evolutionary biology.
 In particular, I’m interested in acoustic communication and the evolution of animal signals.
 Songbirds provide excellent subjects for these sorts of studies, so much of my previous research has focused on them.

 My graduate research, under the direction of Haven Wiley, focused on communication and cultural transmission in the Venezuelan stripe-backed wren.
-This early experience gave me a keen interest in bioacoustics, a love for tropical biology, and some nasty internal parasites.
+This early experience gave me a keen interest in bioacoustics as well as some nasty internal parasites.
 Later, in my postdoctoral research with Scott Lanyon, I focused on reconstructing the evolution of complex birdsong in a group of tropical New World blackbirds called the oropendolas and caciques.
 This work let me pursue my interests in behavioral evolution while at the same time mastering some important new skills in molecular biology and comparative phylogenetics.

 My current research combines detailed observations of animal behavior in the field with analyses in the lab to test hypotheses about the evolution of animal communication.
 Besides addressing interesting biological questions, this approach provides great opportunities to involve St. Mary’s students in an integrative research program that spans a range of investigative methods, from field biology to molecular techniques.
-Current interests include the evolution of bird song and plumage patterns through sexual selection, the evolution of female bird song (described here), and the evolution of echolocation in birds (described here).
+Recent interests include the evolutionary consequences of sexual selection, the evolution of female bird song (described here), the evolution of echolocation in birds (described here), and the evolution of sexual dichromatism.
 I like doing other sorts of field work too.
-I have worked for several years on an NSF-funded collaboration with Kevin Omland studying vocal behavior and evolution in the New World orioles.
+I worked for several years on an NSF-funded collaboration with Kevin Omland studying vocal behavior and evolution in the New World orioles.

 I also teach a summer course at the University of Michigan Biological Station.

-Some Recent Publications: (Click here for all Publications)
+Some Recent Publications: (Click here for more Publications)